symbiote/silverstripe-queuedjobs/README.md

 Doorman is included by default, and allows for asynchronous task processing.

+This requires that you are running an a *nix based system, or within some kind of environment emulator such as cygwin.

 In order to enable this, configure the ProcessJobQueueTask to use this backend.

 In your YML set the below: